SanadHantash/Html-Task/README.md

 # Html-Task

-## exercises for making list,table and form using html.
+## exercises for create list,table and form using html.